 Different weld cleaning tasks require the use of different working modes and power settings.
 This is primarily related to the type (light, dark, TIG, MIG) and thickness of the weld.

 When it comes to choosing power settings based on material thickness, you can’t go wrong by following these simple rules:

-Note: The recommended settings for each machine are found within the user manuals
+Note: The recommended settings for each machine are found in the user manuals.

 - Cleaning mode 1 – Light TIG welds